rfuzzo/NexusDump/docs/README.md

 - `--list <file>`: Path to file containing mod IDs (one per line)
 - `--key <api_key>`: NexusMods API key (optional if using `apikey.txt`)

+**How it works:**
+- When a list file is provided, it starts from `StartingModId` and works backwards
+- It only processes mod IDs that are present in the provided list
+- Without a list file, it processes all mods backwards from `StartingModId`

 **What it does:**
 1. Reads mod IDs from the specified list file (`data/mod_ids.txt` contains 5,773+ curated mod IDs)
+2. If no list provided, works backwards from the configured starting mod ID
-2. Downloads each mod's ZIP file from NexusMods
+3. Downloads each mod's first available ZIP file from NexusMods
-3. Extracts the ZIP and filters files by extension
+4. Extracts the ZIP and filters files by extension (keeps only allowed file types)
-4. Saves metadata about each mod
+5. Saves metadata about each mod and file
-5. Tracks progress to allow resuming interrupted downloads
+6. Tracks progress to allow resuming interrupted downloads

 ## Configuration